A SWOT analysis is a framework used in strategic planning and marketing. It provides you with the knowledge to create plans to improve your business.

 Step 2: Evaluate Marketing Activities

-- The effectiveness of your website and social media activities
+- Effectiveness of your website, social media and reputation

 - Where you rank for critical keywords in the search engines

-- Your relationships with internal stakeholders, customers, and vendors
+- Relationships with internal stakeholders, customers, and vendors

-Deciding whether to name each of these factors as Strengths or Weaknesses is the next step.
+Deciding whether to name each of these factors as strengths or weaknesses is the next step.
 It’s crucial to include internal stakeholders in brainstorming sessions.
-For example, you may be proud of the company’s website.
+For example, you may love the company’s website.
 But, if the website isn’t producing a steady flow of leads, it needs to be labeled a weakness.

 This is an opportunity to evaluate the website’s design to find opportunities for improvement.